melis-wallet/melis-cm-client/README.md

 **Please note that, while the Melis Wallet itself is completely free and open source under the MIT License, the accompanying assets are not.**

 You are welcome to use the assets to build your own personal copy for the Melis Wallet.
-You can also use the wallet's source under the term of the MIT License, but in that case you'll have to provide your own Assets.
+You can also use the wallet's source under the term of the MIT License, but in that case you'll have to provide your own assets.
 For these reasons the assets package is *not published in npm, so you will need to download it separately*.

 Please refer to [The Assets License](ASSETS-LICENSE.md)